hwat-tl/gundoh_patches/README.md

 # Musashi Gundoh Patches

 hwat's releases for Musashi Gundoh use untouched raws from #168417, entirely softsubbed.
-On the off chance someone already has these and wants to save bandwidth, I've made xdelta patches based on those files.
+On the off chance someone already has those raws and wants to save bandwidth, I've made xdelta patches based on those files.
 Any v2s and such will go here as well.

 ## How to use